 We ensure our team are continually updated with SEND training and professional development.
 When a child has a specific need we endeavour to ensure our team are trained to respond their specific needs.
-Over the past few years staff have accessed up to date training on Autism Spectrum Condition, ADHD, Attachment and Trauma, Managing Behaviours of Concern (linked to Social & Emotional Mental Health), Sensory Smart Training (linked to Occupational Therapy), CACHE Level 2 Understanding Children and Young Person's Mental Health, individualised training on how to write SEN Support plans, paediatric / emergency first aid and how to keep children safe online.
+Over the past few years staff have accessed up to date training on Autism Spectrum Condition, ADHD, Attachment and Trauma, Managing Behaviours of Concern (linked to Social & Emotional Mental Health), Sensory Smart Training (linked to Occupational Therapy), Introduction to Emotional Regulation and Zones of Regulation, Managing the needs of children and young children who are anxious, CACHE Level 2 Understanding Children and Young Person's Mental Health, individualised training on how to write SEN Support plans, paediatric / emergency first aid and how to keep children safe online.
+In addition to this we also have a trained Senior Mental Health First Aider Leader in school.

-Furthermore, we continually work with a wide range of external professionals such as Educational Psychologists, Speech and Language Therapists, CAMHS, Occupational

-Therapists, The Emotional Wellbeing Team, Cognition and Learning and the Behaviour Intervention Team.
+Furthermore, we continually work with a wide range of external professionals such as Educational Psychologists, Speech and Language Therapists, CAMHS, Occupational Therapists, The Emotional Wellbeing Team, Cognition and Learning and the Behaviour Intervention Team.